CONNECT

 Dancing with neurological challenges

 Connect is a dance project for people living with neurological challenges such as multiple sclerosis (MS) or Parkinson's disease.
 The impetus for this came from the ballet director of Ballett Zürich, Cathy Marston, whose ballet The Cellist tells the life story of Jacqueline du Pré, who suffered from MS and died at an early age.
 A dance training programme for people with neurological challenges was developed in collaboration with several partners: Musicians from the Tonhalle-Orchester Zürich accompany individual sessions.
 The training sessions are based on the Dance & Creative Wellness Foundation's many years of expertise and are co-designed by members of the independent dance group The Field.
 Following a successful pilot phase, this unique project for Zurich and Switzerland will be continued in the 2024/25 season.
+Kunsthaus Zürich is now also a new partner.

 Watch SRF Kulturplatz report about Connect

-Listen to SRF Kultur Kompakt report about Connect
+Listen to SRF Regionaljournal report about Connect

 Why dance and music?